- Sara Hyde, Leading Academic & Thinker on Women and the Criminal Justice System

 The Blueprint for Women is a focussed effort to reduce female offending and improve services for female prisoners in London.
 This plan provides guidance on how local authorities, police, prisons and rehabilitation organisations can provide a co-ordinated approach to connecting women with mental health services, ensuring appropriate safeguarding measures are in place and helping to ensure a smooth transition from prison to safe accommodation in public.
 With new prominence fixed on how multi-agency partnership working can provide support for women in and out of prison, now is the time to review your understanding of the Female Offenders Strategy and ensure you are prepared for the Blueprint.

-Join Westminster Briefing this November to review the progress of current Government actions and gain insight into future frameworks to improve the national landscape of women in the criminal justice system.
+Join Westminster Briefing this January to explore Government actions for female offenders and gain insight into future frameworks to improve the national landscape of women in the criminal justice system.

 Key issues to be addressed:

 - One year on: Reviewing the current Female Offenders Strategy and looking into the introduction of new policy framework

 - Introducing the ‘Blueprint for Women’: a new plan aiming to transform how the Criminal Justice System works with female offenders in London

 - Importance of establishing drug and alcohol treatment orders to tackle root causes of crime

 - Focusing on directly female offenders to community-based alternatives to custody